spences10/blog.scottspence.me/src/pages/2018/2018-12-31-travis-ci/index.md

-I have my GitHub project set up with two branches `master` and `development`, changes are made on feature branch of `development` then pushed up to `master` once I'm happy the change is ok to go to production.
+I have my GitHub project set up with two branches `master` and `development`, changes are made on feature branch of `development` then pushed into `development` then up to `master` once I'm happy the change is ok to go to production.

-Using Zeit's now you can define a different url for each of your environments.
+Using [Zeit's now] you can define a different url for each of your environments.
 I have a `.now.sh` url for `development` and a sub-domain of my `scottspence.me` domain for `master`/production.

 ### The set-up

-There are a few parts
+There are a few parts to setting this up, the first is adding your repository to https://travis-ci.org/ then adding your `NOW_TOKEN` from https://zeit.co/account/tokens to the repository settings page on Travis-ci

+The [guide here] covers it for using now, the part I found particularly painful was generating the secure variable for the `.travis.yml` file because I don't have Ruby installed and I struggled to set it up on my OpenSUSE WSL install, so instead I used a Cloud9 machine in the end.

 #### the flow